The-DevSec-Blueprint/dsb-blogging-assistant/README.md

 ## Engineering Notes

 - If you forget how to configure your Terraform Cloud account and map it to your repository, just take a look at this page: <https://developer.hashicorp.com/terraform/tutorials/automation/github-actions>
-- You'll need to resubscribe to pubsubhubbub every 5 days, or every time you're about to publish a video due to leasing time constraints:
-  - Go to this document: <https://developers.google.com/youtube/v3/guides/push_notifications>
-  - Fill out the payload with this information:
-    - Callback URL - the URL you copied in step 3, followed by /feed.
-Ex: <http://1829c24236ed.ngrok.io/feed>
-    - Topic URL - <https://www.youtube.com/xml/feeds/videos.xml?channel_id=CHANNEL_ID> where CHANNEL_ID is the YouTube channel ID for the channel you'd like to subscribe to. in this case, it would be: UCOSYuY_e_r5GtVdlCVwY83Q
-    - Verify type - Asynchronous
-    - Mode - Subscribe Press the 'Do It!' button.
-Within a few minutes, you should see a GET request to /feed on your ngrok interface and a response code of 200.

 ## References